AdaCore/ada-spark-rfcs/considered/rfc-string-interpolation.rst

 Now that Ada 2022 will have a general 'Image function, this becomes much more straightforward.
-Expressions that are of type *_String or *_Character would be interpolated directly into the resulting string, while anything else would have the '*_Image attribute applied.
+Expressions that are of type *_String or *_Character would be interpolated directly into the resulting string, while anything else would have the '*_Image attribute applied (with any leading and trailing white space trimmed).

 As exemplified, the value of simple identifiers can be inserted with $identifier, while $(...) is used for expressions or more complex names.